Cottonwood Hollow

 All the hardware you need to make your kit, including the mounting template.
 Exactly as shown in the second picture.

 What you will need to provide: the board, barn wall, or other surface to screw the hardware to.
 You will also need to provide the bucket.
 I built this kit to be used with an 8qt flat back bucket by Fortiflex, or preferably the one made by Little Giant (either one is easy to find at farm stores).
-And finally, a garden hose to supply your FarmFountain.
+And finally, a garden hose to supply your FarmFountain™ unless you purchased the optional hose with your kit.
 You'll also need a 3/32" drill bit and a 1 3/8" spade bit or hole saw with a drill to install your kit.
 No other plumbing tools are needed.

 Optional Add-ons: